collective/collective.recaptcha/README.rst

 Upgrade
 -------

-Upgrading to collective.recaptcha 2.* (reCaptcha API V2) you need double check your keys because global Keys are not supported in the V2 API, so you need to create a new key if you wish to use the V2 API.
+To upgrade to collective.recaptcha 2.* (reCaptcha API V2), you need double check your keys because global keys are not supported in the V2 API, so you need to create a new key if you wish to use the V2 API.

 Installation and Configuration